-Decentralized Data Management represents using the interplanetary file system (IPFS) for decentralized data management.
+Decentralized Data Management represents using the Inter-Planetary File System (IPFS) for decentralized data management.
 IPFS allows data to be stored and accessed decentralized without relying on a central server.
 Mining Mechanism and Rewards represent the mechanism for mining data and rewarding data contributors.
 The rewards can be in the form of tokens or other incentives.
 Data analytics and reporting represent data analytics and tools to analyze and visualize data in Dataspace 4.0.
 These tools can be used to gain insights and make data-driven decisions.
 Data Governance represents using smart contracts for data governance in Dataspace 4.0.
-Smart contracts can be utilized to enforce rules and regulations for data sharing and access.
+Smart contracts can be used to enforce rules and regulations for datasharing and access.
 Data consumers and smart data providers represent the users of Dataspace 4.0 who consume and provide data.
-Table V presents the security, privacy, interoperability, transparency, and resilience benefits of FL and blockchain technologies individually and in synergy within different industrial applications.

 Nodes representing patients, researchers, and healthcare organizations must be put up to create a local, decentralized network for sharing medical data.
 By starting a blockchain, the nodes create a visible and safe ledger.
 Smart contracts are used to automate governance and guarantee compliance.
-Patients voluntarily supply personal health data, academics offer analytical models, and healthcare facilities contribute data sets.
-Nodes validate transactions using consensus procedures, keeping an accurate record.
-The network encourages cooperation by enabling a range of inputs without centralizing unprocessed data.
-By creating a safe and effective environment for healthcare data sharing, participants get access to a larger pool of data for research, improved privacy management, and transparent governance.
+Patients voluntarily supply personal health data, academics